cx-org/CXCocoa/README.md

 ## What is CombineX.Cocoa

-Like ReactiveCocoa and ReaciveSwift, RxCocoa and RxSwift, CombineX.Cocoa is a derivative of [CombineX](https://github.com/luoxiu/CombineX).
+Like ReactiveCocoa and ReaciveSwift, RxCocoa and RxSwift, CXCocoa is a derivative of [CombineX](https://github.com/cx-org/CombineX).
 It provides [Combine](https://developer.apple.com/documentation/combine) extensions to Cocoa Framework, which allows you to write Cocoa-related asynchronous code in an elegant way.

 It includes but is not limited to：